targetdisk/RDeeM/README.md

 and [here](http://www.reddit.com/r/apple/comments/vi9yf/set_your_retina_macbook_pros_resolution_to/)
 by its original authors.
-Over the years the community has improved the build system and Makefile, fixed the icon, added support for easy installable package (PKG, DMG) and improved the way menu is displayed.
+Over the years the community has improved the build system and Makefile, fixed the icon, added support for easy installable package (PKG, DMG) and improved the way the menu is displayed.
 I'm sure the original authors would enjoy you freely using this software under the AGPLv3 license.
 Me too.